arnavzedian/portable-components/readme.md

+Note: Don't use it in production, this is super experimental.

 # Porting react to react-native made simple
 Just use our dropin replacement for styled-components and localstorage

-Note: Handle localstorage in a asynchronous way

 # How it works
 It encapluates react-native api in a way that makes it behave as web API.
 So, things